The Signs of Israel's Rebirth

 Jesus saved His fullest discussion of things to come until shortly before He died.
 This discussion, known as the Olivet Discourse, took place on the Tuesday evening between Palm Sunday and the day of the Crucifixion.
 Matthew's record of Jesus' words on this occasion requires two long chapters.
 Rather than reprinting the discourse in full, we will ask the reader to peruse it in his own Bible.
-The discourse arose out of a discussion earlier in the day, between Jesus and His disciples.
+The discourse arose out of a conversation between Jesus and His disciples that took place earlier in the day.

 Matthew 24:1-3

 The disciples had offered to show Jesus the magnificent buildings of the Temple (v.
 1).
 Jesus had replied that not one stone would be left upon another (v.
 2).
-Sometime later, as He sat on the Mount of Olives, perhaps gazing across the valley at the beautiful scene of the city spread out before Him, certain disciples—Mark informs us that it was Peter, James, John, and Andrew (Mark 13:3)—came to Him privately and sought further information (v.
+Sometime later as He sat on the Mount of Olives, perhaps while He gazed across the valley at the beautiful panorama provided by the city walls and towers, certain disciples—Mark informs us that it was Peter, James, John, and Andrew (Mark 13:3)—came to Him privately and sought further information (v.
 3).
-They asked, when will these things (the destruction of the Temple) be, and what will be the sign of His coming and the end of the world (v.
+They asked, when would "these things" (the destruction of the Temple) happen, and what would be the sign of His coming and of the end of the world (v.
 3).
 They evidently thought that all these developments would be concurrent.

 Jesus' answer is an ingenious mixture of fact and symbol.
 In the first section of the discourse (Matt.
 24:4-31), He gives a straightforward, literal account of events during the time of the end.
 In the middle section (Matt.
-24:37 to 25:30) He presents a series of parables dealing with events attending the rapture of believers during this period, and in the last section (Matt.
-25:31-46) He returns to a narrative style, describing an event just after the close of the age: the Judgment of the Sheep and the Goats.
+24:37 to 25:30), He presents a series of realistic or parabolic snapshots of events attending the rapture of believers during this period, and in the last section (Matt.
+25:31-46) He returns to a narrative style, describing an event at the very close of the present age: the Judgment of the Sheep and the Goats.
 In response to the disciples' original questions, He inserts a direct answer between the first and middle sections.

 Matthew 24:32-36